streamsupport/streamsupport/README.md

    j8.u.s.StreamSupport#parallelStream(Collection)

  - The static methods from interface j.u.s.Stream are located in j8.u.s.RefStreams which also contains the new Java 9 j.u.s.Stream default methods.
-The equivalent methods in j8.u.s.StreamSupport are deprecated since 1.3.2 and have been removed in release 1.4.1

  - As of release 1.4, the former single streamsupport.jar has been partitioned into a core streamsupport.jar and 3 additional optional components: